antoniovazquezblanco/BMW-Hacking/README.md

-# BMW F Series
+# BMW Hacking

-This is where I dump my notes on hacks, mods and tools for F-Series BMW cars.

-There will be multiple folders/sections:

-- [Documentation](doc/README.md): General documentation or information about general topics.
-- [Tutorials](tutorials/README.md): Usage guides and tutorials for tools.
+This is the source for the **BMW Hacking** wiki.

+The actual webpage can be accesed at <http://antoniovazquezblanco.github.io/bmw_hacking/>.